 The Master’s in Artificial Intelligence offers you an integrative and cutting-edge approach to the field from the viewpoints of Informatics, Logic, Cognition, Psychology, Philosophy, and Linguistics.

 Choosing from a broad range of courses you can tailor the programme to your personal interests within Artificial Intelligence.

 As a graduate of the Artificial Intelligence programme, you will have a solid understanding of the logical, philosophical, and cognitive foundations of AI research.
-You will also have a good overview of the main AI techniques and an in-depth understanding of how to apply these techniques in at least one of the areas within multi-agent systems, reasoning, or cognitive processing.
+You will also have a good overview of the main AI techniques and an in-depth understanding of how to apply these techniques in at least one of the areas within Agent Theory, Human and Machine Reasoning, or Cognitive Modelling.
 In addition, you will have the skills to carry out AI research in academic or R&D environments and to identify how AI techniques can provide intelligent solutions to IT problems in companies and organisations.

 In recent years, Artificial Intelligence has turned from a niche area into mainstream computer science.
 Major companies such as Google, IBM, and Facebook are now seriously investing in AI research.
 Both Google and Facebook have recently bought several AI start-ups.
 It is expected that AI will be at the heart of new IT developments in areas like knowledge automation, (semi-) autonomous vehicles, the Internet, and advanced robotics.

 Artificial Intelligence graduates carry out AI research in academic or R&D environments, and they identify how AI techniques can provide intelligent solutions to IT problems in companies and organisations.
 We want to emphasise that the programme does not focus on particular products or tools from specific vendors; instead, we study underlying techniques and methods that are of a longer-lasting value.